-Retailing and Services The Sha Tin New Town is one of the most important shopping and service centres in the New Territories.
+Retailing and Services Sha Tin New Town is one of the most important shopping and service centres in the New Territories.
 Large shopping arcades can be found in the town centres of Sha Tin and Ma On Shan.
 Also, local shopping centres and market facilities are provided in public housing estates.
-Industries Industries are distributed into three main areas, namely Tai Wai, Fo Tan, and Yuen Chau Kok.
+Industries Industries are distributed into three main areas, namely Tai Wai, Fo Tan (Figure 13), and Yuen Chau Kok.
 Convenient access to these industrial areas is provided.
-Industries in the New Town are mainly light manufacturing, warehousing and godown types (Figure 11).
+Industries in the New Town are mainly light manufacturing, warehousing and godown types.
 Shek Mun is gradually transforming from an industrial area to an area for general business use after rezoning in 2002.

-Figure 11: Fo Tan Industrial Area
+Figure 13: Fo Tan Industrial Area

-Figure 12: Tsang Tai Uk Village Type Development Although some older villages had to make way for land formation during the early stages of development, special attention has been paid to the conservation and improvement of the remaining original communities.
-A number of recognised villages, including Tai Wai Village and Tsang Tai Uk, have been retained within the New Town area (Figure 12).
+Figure 14 Tsang Tai Uk Village Type Development Although some older villages had to make way for land formation during the early stages of development, special attention has been paid to conservation and improvement of the remaining original communities.
+A number of recognised villages, including Tai Wai Village and Tsang Tai Uk (Figure 14), have been retained within the New Town area.
 Conservation of Natural Environment The Nai Chung Site of Special Scientific Interest was designated in 1982.
 It extends about 0.9 kilometres (km) along the coast of Nai Chung.
 Within this site, there is a good contact of granite with sediments and traces of black carbonaceous shales are found.
 These are all rare geological features in Hong Kong.
-About 1 387 ha of land (about 39%) within the New Town is zoned "Green Belt", with the planning intention to promote conservation of the natural environment, to safeguard it from encroachment by urban type development and to provide additional outlets for passive recreational activities.
-Transport The Sha Tin New Town is well-served by different types of transport modes and good transport networks are linked with other parts of the territory.
+Transport Sha Tin New Town is well-served by different types of transport modes and good transport networks are linked with other parts of the territory.
 Highways, Tunnels and Roads Road links between Sha Tin and Kowloon are provided by the Lion Rock Tunnel, Tate's Cairn Tunnel, Eagle's Nest Tunnel, Sha Tin Heights Tunnel and Tai Po Road.
 Traffic to the northwestern New Territories is connected by the Shing Mun Tunnel linking Sha Tin with Tsuen Wan.
 Access to the northern New Territories has been greatly improved since the opening of the Tolo Highway in September 1985.
 This, together with Sha Tin Road and Tai Po Road, forms a highway system which connects the New Town with Tai Po and beyond.
 Tate's Cairn Highway also links Ma On Shan with the Tolo Highway.
 Connection to Sai Kung has been provided by Sai Sha Road since October 1988.
 Routes 8 and 9 connect Sha Tin with Lantau Island and West Kowloon respectively.
 Ma On Shan Bypass, opened in 2004, provides a direct route for traffic to bypass the busy town centre and to shorten the travelling time between Sha Tin and Ma On Shan.
-Within the New Town itself, communication has been greatly improved by bridging over the Shing Mun River at several points.
-Mass Transit Railway Sha Tin and Ma On Shan are well served by the Mass Transit Railway (MTR) (Figures 13 and 14).
+Within the New Town itself, communication has been greatly improved by bridging over Shing Mun River at several points.
+Mass Transit Railway Sha Tin and Ma On Shan are well served by the Mass Transit Railway (MTR) (Figures 15 and 16).
 The East Rail Line has altogether five stations serving the New Town, namely Tai Wai, Sha Tin, Fo Tan, Racecourse and the University.
-It connects the Sha Tin New Town to Kowloon and other parts of the New Territories.
-The Ma On Shan Line was opened in 2004.
-It comprises nine stations, connecting Wu Kai Sha with Tai Wai which is the interchange station with East Rail Line.
+It connects Sha Tin New Town to other parts of the New Territories, Kowloon and Hong Kong Island, and form the "North-South Corridor".
+The Tuen Ma Line was fully opened in 2021.
+It comprises 27 stations, connecting Wu Kai Sha and Tuen Mun with Tai Wai which is the interchange station with East Rail Line, and form the "East-West Corridor"

-Figure 13: Sha Tin Station
+Figure 15: Sha Tin Station

-Figure 14: Ma On Shan Station
+Figure 16: Ma On Shan Station